- Getting started

 Note: This feature only applies the membership dependency to direct members; it doesn’t apply the dependency to the effective membership of your group, nor to any subgroups.
 Therefore, if you want to enforce the same membership dependency on the memberships of several groups, add the same membership dependency group to each one.

-Tip: This feature applies to all members of the group, including UW NetIDs, groups as members, and other types of members.
+Tip: This feature applies to all members of the group, including UW NetIDs, groups (group-ids) as members, and other types of members.
 All direct members of the group must be members of the defined membership dependency group.

 Watch a group